 The best type of travel not only improves the destinations that we visit and strengthens our connection to the world, but it also allows us to improve as human beings.
 You seek to improve yourself and the world around you, and you want to travel in a way that doesn’t perpetuate the problems of the world but helps us all become more connected.

 Soul Travel Blog is an inspirational and practical guide to sustainable travel: in short, how to travel and create a positive impact through travel.
 It’s for people who want to travel to improve, to connect with themselves and the world, and to make the world a better place through sustainable, positive-impact tourism.

 Why is Responsible Travel Necessary?

 The tourism industry is not only bigger, but it’s more important than it has ever been before.
 Accountable for 1 in 11 jobs globally and 10% of total global GDP (source WTTC), tourism matters.
 It matters to us as travellers, but it also matters to countries economically, particularly in the developing world.

 The number of people travelling keeps growing too.
-It’s estimated that by the year 2030 we will have increased from 1.2 to a huge 1.8 billion travellers each year (source UNWTO).
+It’s estimated that by the year 2030 we will have increased from 1.2 to 1.8 billion international travellers each year (source UNWTO).
 That’s a 3% increase each year, and that’s not even including domestic tourism.
 On one hand that increase provides additional income to countries, but on the other hand, things can start to go very wrong.
 Just take a look at the state of Venice, or the protests that erupted against tourism in European cities this summer.